acasmor0802/proyecto-digi/CONTRIBUTING.md

-# Cómo contribuir
+# How to Contribute

-¡Gracias por tu interés en mejorar este proyecto de backups cifrados en formato ZIP con subida automática a Google Drive!
-Este documento describe cómo puedes colaborar con el código, reportar errores o proponer mejoras.
-Asegúrate de leerlo con atención para entender el proceso de contribución.
+Thank you for your interest in improving this project for encrypted ZIP backups with automatic upload to Google Drive!
+This document describes how you can contribute code, report bugs, or suggest improvements.
+Please read it carefully to understand the contribution process.

-## Proceso de Contribución
+## Contribution Process

-Para contribuir al código, sigue estos pasos generales:
+To contribute to the code, follow these general steps:

-- **Haz un fork** del repositorio oficial en GitHub para tener tu copia personal.
+- **Fork** the official repository on GitHub to create your own personal copy.
-- **Clona tu fork** en tu máquina local (`git clone <tu-fork-url>`).
+- **Clone your fork** to your local machine (`git clone <your-fork-url>`).
-- **Crea una rama (branch)** para tus cambios (`git checkout -b mi-nueva-funcionalidad`), con un nombre descriptivo.
+- **Create a branch** for your changes (`git checkout -b my-new-feature`) with a descriptive name.
-- **Realiza cambios** en esa rama siguiendo el estilo de código del proyecto.
-Asegúrate de probar y que tu código funcione correctamente.
+- **Make your changes** in that branch following the project’s coding style.
+Be sure to test and ensure your code works properly.
-- **Agrega y haz commit** de tus cambios con mensajes claros y concisos (por ejemplo, “Añadir soporte para múltiples carpetas” o “Corregir error en cifrado de archivos”).
+- **Add and commit** your changes with clear and concise messages (e.g., “Add support for multiple folders” or “Fix file encryption bug”).
-- **Envía (push)** tu rama con los commits a tu repositorio remoto en GitHub (`git push origin mi-nueva-funcionalidad`).
+- **Push** your branch with the commits to your remote GitHub repository (`git push origin my-new-feature`).
-- **Abre un Pull Request (PR)** desde tu rama en tu fork hacia la rama principal (`main`) del proyecto original.
-En el PR, describe detalladamente los cambios que propones y por qué son útiles.
+- **Open a Pull Request (PR)** from your branch in your fork to the `main` branch of the original project.
+In the PR, describe the changes you’re proposing and why they are useful.

-Los mantenedores revisarán tu PR.
-Pueden pedirte cambios o mejoras antes de fusionarlo.
-Por favor responde amablemente a los comentarios y mantén el PR actualizado con nuevos commits si es necesario.
-Cuando tu PR sea aceptado, se integrará en el proyecto.
+The maintainers will review your PR.
+They may request changes or improvements before merging.
+Please respond kindly to comments and keep the PR updated with new commits if needed.
+Once accepted, your PR will be merged into the project.

-## Estilo de Código
+## Code Style

-La consistencia del código es fundamental.
-Este proyecto sigue las convenciones de estilo de Python (PEP 8).
-Se recomienda usar herramientas como:
+Code consistency is essential.
+This project follows Python’s style conventions (PEP 8).
+It is recommended to use tools such as:

-- **Black**: formateador automático (`black .`)
+- **Black**: auto-formatter (`black .`)
-- **Flake8**: analizador estático (`flake8`)
+- **Flake8**: static code analyzer (`flake8`)

-Escribe nombres de variables, funciones y clases de manera descriptiva.
-Usa comentarios y docstrings explicativos en funciones nuevas.
+Use descriptive names for variables, functions, and classes.
+Add explanatory comments and docstrings to new functions.

-## Reportar errores y sugerir mejoras
+## Reporting Bugs and Suggesting Improvements

-Usa la sección de *Issues* del repositorio para:
+Use the repository’s *Issues* section to:

-1. **Buscar si ya existe** un issue similar.
+1. **Check if a similar issue** already exists.
-2. **Abrir uno nuevo** con título claro y descripción detallada.
+2. **Open a new one** with a clear title and detailed description.
-3. Etiquetar como “bug” o “enhancement” si tienes permisos.
+3. Tag it as “bug” or “enhancement” if you have permission.

-Sigue el código de conducta y mantén una comunicación respetuosa.
+Please follow the code of conduct and maintain respectful communication.

-## Ideas para ampliar el proyecto
+## Ideas to Expand the Project

-Algunas ideas de mejora:
+Some improvement ideas:

-- Soporte para múltiples carpetas.
+- Support for multiple folders.
-- Archivo de configuración JSON/YAML.
+- JSON/YAML configuration file.
-- Interfaz web (Streamlit, Flask).
+- Web interface (Streamlit, Flask).
-- Subida a otros servicios (Dropbox, S3, etc.).
+- Upload to other services (Dropbox, S3, etc.).
-- Notificaciones al finalizar backup.
+- Notifications after backup completion.
-- Backups incrementales.
+- Incremental backups.
-- Tareas programadas internas.
+- Internal scheduled tasks.

-Si tienes otras ideas, abre un issue o propón un PR.
+If you have other ideas, open an issue or propose a PR.

-## Agradecimientos
+## Acknowledgements

-¡Gracias por tu interés en contribuir!
-Este proyecto mejora gracias a colaboradores como tú.
-Si tienes preguntas, abre un issue o contacta a los mantenedores.
+Thank you for your interest in contributing!
+This project grows better thanks to contributors like you.
+If you have any questions, open an issue or contact the maintainers.